 Crime, Control and Culture

-Broadening the analysis of crime and crime control
+Broadening the study of crime and crime control

 Crime, Control and Culture is a research group based at the Department of Sociology at Lund University, aiming at broadening the study of crime and crime control.